-- 1. Touch Still Store, File Ops to go to the Still Store File Ops menu, or touch File Ops, All Files to go to the File Ops All Files menu. - 2.
-Touch Top, if necessary, to go to the top of the file hierarchy, then select the Still Store: "User" Directory icon.

-- 3. Use the navigation controls to go to the folder containing the items to be copied. - 4.
-Open the folder, touch Multi-Select so it is enabled, then touch the pair of files for the item to be copied.
-You must select both the .gvi and the .gva extension files for a complete copy of that item. - 5.
+- 1. Touch Still Store, Image Server to go to the Still Store Image Server menu. - 2.
+Touch Top, if necessary, to go to the top of the file hierarchy (see From Image Server on page 291 for more information), then select a Directory icon (for information on loading an Image Server, see Adding an Image Server on page 302. - 3.
+Use the navigation controls to go to the folder containing the items to be copied. - 4.
+Open the folder, touch Multi-Select so it is enabled, then touch the image files for the item to be copied. - 5.
 Touch Copy.
 A lower pane will appear. - 6.
-Navigate to a destination on a different drive in the lower pane, using the lower navigation controls. - 7.
-Touch Paste.
-The Menu system will not be usable during the transfer process. - 8.
-If you will not be using the original images, you can delete them from the Still Store to free up disk space and avoid confusion that may result from the existence of duplicate files.
+Navigate to a destination on a different drive in the lower pane, using the lower navigation controls. - Touch Paste.
+The Menu system will not be usable during the transfer process.